 Today, the economic health of various countries still impacts the volatility in oil prices, and the US dollar and crude prices have a very high but inverse correlation.
 And, geopolitical conflicts involving oil-producing countries and regions always cause concern over potential supply disruptions.

 US oil production has risen steadily over the past years (prior to 2015) and currently (2016) stands at about 9.0 million Bbl. per day.
-This represents a increase from 2008 to 2015 and in 2015 stood at a 30 year high.
+This represents an increase from 2008 to 2015 and in 2015 stood at a 30 year high.
 Production from 2014 to 2016 has been over 8.0 million Bbl/d.
-In 2016 U.S. crude oil production represents only about 55% of consumption (EIA), with the remainder coming in the from of imports.
+In 2016 U.S. crude oil production represents only about 55% of consumption (EIA), with the remainder coming in the form of imports.
 However, as Figure 2 shows, imports continue to decline as domestic crude supplies increase.

 The rise in domestic oil production is mostly attributed to the new, “unconventional”, sources found in shale formations.
 Advances in seismology (“3-D”), directional drilling (“horizontal”) and, fracturing methods (“fracking”), have made this once inaccessible resource commonplace today.
 Contrary to some beliefs, the number one source of imported crude oil in the US is not the Middle East but, Canada.
 Oil from tar sands in their Western Provinces is shipped via pipeline into the US.

 Figure 1 is extracted from the EIA report on the U.S. crude oil production.
 Figure 1 shows the upward trend in oil production over the (6) years before 2015.
 (Based on the latest completed study by the Energy Information Agency of the US Department of Energy.)
-This link from the eia includes the historical data from the 20th century.
+This link from the EIA includes the historical data from the 20th century.

 Figure 2 shows the downward trend in oil imports for the same time period (2000 - 2016).